 To avoid duplication of generated code, the compiler builders of Embarcadero have done a nice

 job.
-They introduced new instrinsics like IsManagedType
+They introduced new instrinsics like IsManagedType, GetTypeKind and

-(see this Stackoverflow answer),
+IsConstantType (see this Stackoverflow answer),

 so they could make a function like the following generate a call to the exact function for the parametric type directly.
 This means that

-the code below "runs" completely inside the compiler, even the code in the called InternalAddMRef
+the code below "runs" completely inside the compiler, even the code in the called InternalAddMRef and

 similar dispatching routines.